Brightspace/brightspace-integration/oslo/docs/oslo-docs.md

 - Custom Value

 **Package**
 This is the tool package.
-When using OSLO with webcomponents your tool package will always be "WebComponents"
+When using OSLO with webcomponents your tool package will always be "WebComponents".

 **Collection**
 The collection is a grouping of related Term Names.
 This grouping is up to the discretion of the group creating the terms.
 A new collection will be automatically created for every object in your [`serge.json`](#use-serge-for-translations) file.